MEDICAL APPEAL SYRIA

 One of the greatest humanitarian priorities for the people inside Syria is trustworthy medical care.
 People are dying from treatable conditions because they cannot access medical care at the level they need.
 It is life or death for many of these people.

-We are currently equipping these two centres, and keen to raise funds towards buying and equipping ICU ambulances to serve each centre.
+We are currently equipping these first two centres, and keen to raise funds towards buying and equipping ICU ambulances to serve each centre.
 If you can help in any way please use visit our SUPPORT page and choose our “Medical” account on the giving form.

 If you have links to medical equipment suppliers who may be able to supply high quality medical devices and ex demo equipment in excellent working order please CONTACT us.